Chinomnso-Okechukwu/Unit-2-project/README.md

 ### Interpreting questions on Boolean operators using the logic gates.

 ### What is Usability?
-Usability according to IB CompSci Hub is the ease of use and learnability of a human made object.
+Usability according to IB CompSci Hub is the ease of use and learnability of a human made object [1].
-Retrieved from https://ib.compscihub.net/wp-content/uploads/2018/06/1.2.12.pdf on 25th November 2019.

 ### Human Centered Design(HCD)
 Principle of Design
 1. Discoverability
 2. Feedback

 Retrieved from POSNER J, MARS R. "It's not you.
-Bad doors are everywhere" 2016 on 25tg November 2019.
+Bad doors are everywhere" 2016 on 25th November 2019.

 ### 2 push button keyboard.
 ![Twopushbuttons](2keysplan.png)
 **Fig. 6** This figure shows the initial plans for developing the the two push buttons keyboard.

+Success criteria for making this keyboard.
+① The functionality of the keyboard should be DISCOVERABLE by the user.
+① The keyboard should provide FEEDBACK to the user.
+① The system must be EFFICIENT.

+The whole idea of this 2 push button keyboard is to be able to communicate by using only two keys.
+Key Functionality
+The left key has the letter "A" and the left arrow below it.
+This shows that this key only inputs alphabets.
+The right key has the number "1" and the right arrow below it.
+This key only inputs numbers and the space bar.

+Mechanism
+Pushing the left button indicates that one is entering an alphabet and pushing the right button indicates a number.
+When either button is pressed, the button lose their functionality and become arrow keys.
+The arrow keys are used to navigate to a desired character.

+## References
+[1] Retrieved from https://ib.compscihub.net/wp-content/uploads/2018/06/1.2.12.pdf on 25th November 2019.